2021 Colorado State Rams football team

 The 2021 Colorado State Rams football team represented Colorado State University in the 2021 NCAA Division I FBS football season.
 The Rams were led by second–year head coach Steve Addazio and played their home games at Sonny Lubick Field at Canvas Stadium in Fort Collins, Colorado, as members of the Mountain Division of the Mountain West Conference.

-Previous season

-In a condensed season as a result of the COVID-19 pandemic, The Rams finished the 2020 season 1–3 in Mountain West play (as only conference games were played) and finished 10th in the conference standings.

 Preseason

 In the preseason Mountain West media poll that was released on July 21, 2021, the Rams were picked to finish fourth in the Mountain Division behind Boise State, Wyoming, and Air Force.
 Defensive lineman Scott Patchan and punter Ryan Stonehouse were named to the Mountain West Football Preseason All-Conference Team.

 Incoming transfers

 Colorado State added nine transfers prior to the 2021 season, per the Coloradoan.

 Recruiting class of 2021

 Colorado State football signed 19 recruits as part of their 2021 signing class, per 247Sports.com.

 Star ratings vary by recruiting service; star ratings below are 247Sports Composite ratings, a composite average of ratings across major recruiting services provided by 247Sports.com.